Nicole ‘Snooki’ Polizzi Inspires Fans To Get Fit With Home Workout Routine

 Her fans and followers called the reality star’s dedication to overall fitness inspirational and stated so in the comments section of the post.

-One fan asked Nicole “what motivates you every day” regarding her workouts.
-Nicole responded, “my kids.”
+One fan asked Nicole “what motivates you every day,” regarding her workouts.

 “Snooki I love you and you motivate me so much to stay fit!” said one follower of the Jersey Shore: Family Vacation star’s fitness posts.